karthikeyansrin/Aegis.Api/README.md

-# Aegis API
+# Aegis

-This is a lightweight ASP.NET Core (.NET 8) Web API for an Agentic AEGIS scam detection and intelligence extraction service.
+Aegis is a lightweight ASP.NET Core (.NET 8) Web API for an agentic scam detection and intelligence extraction service.

 The API provides a single endpoint for analyzing messages, maintaining conversation state, extracting intelligence, and generating agent replies.